 “Cruel Swing” shows the band’s more technically proficient side, charging through a 5/4 signature with hardcore intensity.
 It’s an example of just how brilliant Jawbox were at writing songs.
 Despite the somewhat difficult time signature, the band pulls it off as if it were a standard 4/4, leaving the song as listenable as it is uncompromising.

 No song on Sweetheart comes close to “Reel,” however, one of the band’s more unusual tracks, and one of its best for that very reason.
 From the first second, Robbins screams “Listen/ there is no use in trying to explain,” over a seemingly rhythmless and atonal guitar riff that leaves the listener with audio vertigo.
 The sheer harshness is enough to incite you to hit the skip button, but within seconds, the melody reveals itself amidst the turmoil.
 In one of the most genius moves in music history, the near unlistenable transforms into a more straightforward punk rock song, which then morphs into a blissful chorus that could convert the most brusque of critics.

 Thanks to deSoto records earning back the rights to the album, fans may have the opportunity to get their hands on Sweetheart after its going out of print several years ago.
-Though some turned their backs on Jawbox initially, I’m convinced Sweetheart will become legendary, much like Pink Flag and Entertainment!, long after critics and fans realize their mistake in missing it the first time around.
+Though some turned their backs on Jawbox initially, Sweetheart has the makings of being legendary, much like Pink Flag and Entertainment!, long after critics and fans realize their mistake in missing it the first time around.
 For Your Own Special Sweetheart is the quintessential post-hardcore album.
 Not Repeater, not Songs About Fucking and not End on End.
 Though Fugazi, Big Black and Rites of Spring laid the groundwork for post-hardcore, Jawbox created something entirely new and interesting out of it, and with For Your Own Special Sweetheart, made the genre’s first perfect album.